mimurawil/angular_test/README.md

 ### Book Detail

-`books-detail.component` will display the details of the book when receiving an id in the url, or will display the empty form when it's a create book scenario.
+`books-detail.component` will display the details of the book when receiving an id in the url.

-- In this view the user can save a new book, update an existing one, or delete the book
-- In this view, add a link ("Back to Books List")
 - While loading the data, display a simple message `loading...`
-  - This is for the case of updating a book, or deleting a book (when you have to load the book's details)
-- While processing the add/update/delete book, disable the "Save" and "Delete" buttons
-- After adding/updating/deleting a book, navigate back to the "Books List" view

 ### Service